arsxl/chq-interface-admin/README.md

     <li>Modify Events</li>
     <li>Delete Events</li>
   </ol>
-To inspire, below will be attached designs which can be used to understand the design language expected, the design being looked for.
-This however does not mean that the designs need to be exactly based on the screenshots provided.
-Designs can be different and changes can be proposed.
+To inspire, below will be attached a design which can be used only for inspirational purposes.
+Nothing in the design depicts the final product and everything has to be considered from scratch.
+We expect you to release all the creativity inside you in coming up with a beautiful and modern interface for the Admin Page.
 Check out <a href="https://dribbble.com/" target="_blank">Dribble</a> for inspiration.

 <img src="https://www.arsal.xyz/CHQAssets/CHQ-AdminPage.png">
-Screenshot above is a basic design only to give an idea and is not a final design or design specification, end product can be completely different.
+<center>THIS DESIGN IS NOT TO BE TAKEN AS A DESIGN SPECIFICATION.</center>

 (The interface team is not responsible for any backend code.)</p>